rajkiranmattewada/Timetune/privacy-policy.md

 **No Accounts:** No account creation, login, or registration required.

-**No Advertising:** TimeTune contains no advertisements and your data is never sold or shared with advertisers.
+**No Advertising:** TimeTune contains no advertisements.
+User data is never sold or shared with, or used by advertisers.

 **No Third-Party Tracking:** We do not use any ad networks, tracking SDKs, or data brokers.
 PostHog receives only anonymous behavioral signals.